erwald/blog/posts/how-many-effective-altruist-billionaires-five-years-from-now.md

 }
 ```

-You can paste it directly into a [Squiggle playground](https://www.squiggle-language.com/playground/) and play around with the parameters yourself.
 Note that you may see slightly different results as the precise numbers depend on the random Monte Carlo draws (I think).

 [^1]: 8,455 people have taken the [Giving What We Can](https://www.givingwhatwecan.org/) pledge, but not all of those will be, or are still, effective altruists, and some effective altruists won't have taken the pledge.
 There are 21,468 members of the Effective Altruism Facebook group, but I'm confident that many of them aren't _committed_ effective altruists.
 In 2019, Rethink Priorities [estimated](https://forum.effectivealtruism.org/posts/zQRHAFKGWcXXicYMo/ea-survey-2019-series-how-many-people-are-there-in-the-ea) 4,700-10,000 active effective altruists, with a median of 6,500; with a 14% growth rate that'd bring us to 6,500 × 1.14 × 1.14 × 1.14 = 9,600 people at the end (?) of this year, kinda.
 [^2]: